gmxavier/TEP-meets-LSTM/README.md

 **[27/9/2021 UPDATE] Thanks to [@antonionicampos](https://github.com/antonionicampos) that contributed with a ported version for TF 2.0.
 By the way, if you are interested in a TEP wrapper for Python, I recommend the [`tep2py`](https://github.com/camaramm/tep2py) developed by [@camaramm](https://github.com/camaramm) and based on the same modified FORTRAN code used by [`tep`](https://github.com/gmxavier/TEP-meets-LSTM/tree/master/tep).**

-**[19/8/2021 UPDATE] I've added some chunk of code that allows running the [notebook](https://github.com/gmxavier/TEP-meets-LSTM/blob/master/tep-meets-lstm.ipynb) in the Colab environment.**
+**[19/8/2021 UPDATE] I've added some chunk of code that allows running this [notebook](https://github.com/gmxavier/TEP-meets-LSTM/blob/master/tep-meets-lstm.ipynb) in the Colab environment.**

 This repository contains everything needed to reproduce the results presented in the following paper: